Skip to Content

 Asthma symptoms often lessen or go away completely as the child gets older.
 Asthma that is not well controlled can lead to lasting lung problems.

-Rarely, asthma can be a life-threatening disease.
+In rare cases, asthma is a life-threatening disease.
 Families need to work closely with their health care professionals to develop a plan to care for a child with asthma.

-Call your health care provider if you think your child has new symptoms of asthma.
+Call your child's provider if you think your child has new symptoms of asthma.
 If your child has been diagnosed with asthma, call the doctor:

 If your child is having trouble breathing or having an asthma attack, get medical help right away.